aws-samples/rancher-on-aws-workshop/content/30-creating-a-cluster/32-creating-rke2-cluster/index.en.md

 ## Completed!

 We're done!
-We created an RKE2 Cluster on EC2 using the Rancher Multi-Cluster Manager.
+We created an RKE2 Cluster on EC2 using the Rancher Manager.
 Let's move on to import an Amazon EKS Cluster into Rancher.